Our Handpans For Sale

 If you purchase a case with your handpan, your handpan will ship within the case itself.

 The vast majority of our handpans are shipped around the world.
-We offer shipping to anywhere we can, but some countries are much more expensive due to their laws and size restrictions.
+We offer shipping to anywhere we can, but some countries are much more expensive due to their laws and size restrictions implemented by their postal systems.

 Hawaii and Alaska shipments will utilize USPS and will be around $120.